it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Logging_Alerting_Requirements.md

 > Components of election technology solutions must utilize available logging capabilities to store system activity.

+Applies to: All

 Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 5.3.1

 ### Ensure Adequate Storage for Logs

+[We cannot specify a certain retention period, will vary by jurisdiction.
+I'm not sure how testable this is]

-The product must provide a mechanism to maintain the storage of logs over a minimum period of time.
+The product must provide a mechanism to maintain the storage of logs over a certain period of time.

 > Election technology components should be designed to store audit logs for multiple significant election events without losing any data.
 Logs should be retained for a minimum of 180 days with the option to archive logs for longer periods of time.

-Applies to: Products that manage their own logs
+Applies to: All

 Method: Derived